bernd/fpm-cookery/README.md

 * No recipe documentation and API documentation yet.
 * No recipe validation yet.
 * No dependency validation yet.
-* No integrity check of the downloaded archives yet.
 * No support for patches yet.
 * Only simple source/url types (via curl) for now.
 * No real logging output yet.